Introducing Robbie Mullens - a 24 year old supermarket employee.

 "You wrote him up last week?"

 "Yeah.
-I worked the closing shift on Wednesday.
-I called him in because I needed a cart pusher.
-It's getting to be eight and time for me to take my thirty minute break and I notice there aren't many carriages.
+I called him in because I needed someone to push carts on Wednesday.
+It's getting to be eight and I notice there aren't many carts.
 I think to myself that it's strange because it hasn't been very busy.
 I go outside and can't find him anywhere.
 I go to Dunkin' to get something to eat and there's Larry talking to Mitzi the girl behind the counter.
 He gives me a big grin and says to me Hey Ryan.
 What's up?
 I never wanted to hurt someone so badly in my life."

-Ryan exhales loudly.
+Ryan exhales.
 Two cops come to the Front End,

 "Where's the manager?" asks one of the cops.